Mount Auburn in Cincinnati in Hamilton County, Ohio — The American Midwest (Great Lakes)

 Topics and series.
 This historical marker is listed in this topic list: Government & Politics.
 In addition, it is included in the Former U.S. Presidents: #25 William McKinley, the Former U.S. Presidents: #26 Theodore Roosevelt, the Former U.S. Presidents: #27 William Howard Taft, the Former U.S. Presidents: #29 Warren G. Harding, and the Ohio Historical Society / The Ohio History Connection series lists.
 A significant historical month for this entry is September 1812.

 Location.
 39° 7.194′ N, 84° 30.509′ W. Marker is in Cincinnati, Ohio, in Hamilton County.
 It is in Mount Auburn.
-Marker is on Auburn Avenue, on the left when traveling south.
+It is on Auburn Avenue, on the left when traveling south.
 Touch for map.
 Marker is at or near this postal address: 2038 Auburn Avenue, Cincinnati OH 45219, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Yoshino Cherry (here, next to this marker); Robert Alphonso Taft (a few steps from this marker); William Howard Taft (a few steps from this marker); Auburn Avenue (within shouting distance of this marker); William Howard Taft Home (within shouting distance of this marker); Grandpa's Garden (within shouting distance of this marker); Hudepohl Brewing Co. (approx. half a mile away); Keeping Beer Flowing into Glasses and Growlers (approx. half a mile away).
+At least 8 other markers are within walking distance of this marker: Yoshino Cherry (here, next to this marker); Robert Alphonso Taft (a few steps from this marker); William Howard Taft (a few steps from this marker); Auburn Avenue (within shouting distance of this marker); William Howard Taft Home (within shouting distance of this marker); Grandpa's Garden (within shouting distance of this marker); Hudepohl Brewing Co. (approx. half a mile away); Keeping Beer Flowing into Glasses and Growlers (approx. half a mile away).
 Touch for a list and map of all markers in Cincinnati.

 Regarding William Howard Taft / Robert Alphonso Taft.
 For Robert Taft: "Elected as a United States Senator in 1938, he served until shortly before his death in 1953."
 He is listed elsewhere as U.S. Senator until he died.